10 Tips For Driving In Sydney

-1. Unless you see a signpost dictating otherwise, the driving speed limit in the urban areas of Sydney is 50km per hour.
+- Unless you see a sign stating otherwise, the speed limit in the urban areas of Sydney is 50km per hour.
 On country roads or freeways, the normal speed limit is usually 100km per hour or on parts of the M4 it can be 110km per hour.

-5. Please ensure to have your drivers’ licence and identification with you at all times when driving in Sydney.
-Legal driver’s age in New South Wales and Sydney is 16 years of age.
+- Have your driver’s licence and identification with you at all times when driving in Sydney.
+The legal driver’s age in New South Wales and Sydney is 16 years of age.

-6. The wearing of a seat belt has been law in Australia since the early 1960′s.
+- The wearing of a seat belt has been law in Australia since the early 1960s.
 This regulation is applicable to both front and rear passengers of the vehicle.
-Child safety restraints must also be provided.
+Child safety restraints must also be used.

-10. Make sure that you are up to speed with road traffic procedures regarding roundabouts – roundabout traffic in Sydney travels in a clockwise direction.
+- Roundabout traffic in Sydney travels in a clockwise direction.
 In the two lanes of the roundabout, you keep to the left if you are turning left or going straight ahead.
-Keep to the right if turning right.
+Stay in the right lane if turning right.
 Follow the road markings – in some cases you can use the right lane if you are going straight.
-It is now law in Sydney and New South Wales that drivers must signal left in all cases when exiting from a roundabout.
+By law, all drivers in Sydney and New South Wales must signal left when exiting from a roundabout.

 Find out more about Driving in Sydney.

-Hope you found our guide to driving in Sydney useful.
-Obviously the best way to get around the city and the surrounding region is to reserve a hired car.
+We hope you found our guide to driving in Sydney useful.
+The most convenient way to get around the city and the surrounding region is to reserve a hire car.
 For great deals in car rental, check out our Car Rental Sydney page.

-Have you drove around Sydney?
-If you have any driving tips or indeed any tourist information about Sydney please let us know.
+Have you driven around Sydney?
+If you have any driving tips or any tourist information about Sydney please let us know.
 We appreciate your comments.